firatbatar/6502Emulator/test/Instructions/README.md

 ## Test Templates

 Since most of the instruction do similar actions as they are performing their instruction I will write some templates to re-use.
+They are very messy at the moment since I am writing them as I, as I need.
+Probably I could have been much clever with them, perhaps I will return them later.
 Templates can be found in [`templates`](./templates/) folder.

 ## Folder Structure